-They say a picture is worth a thousand words, but in 2016, we wish we had a video for you!
-Still, the above image of Neil Armstrong playing ukulele — taken after he became the first man to walk on the moon — is breathtaking.
-In the photo, from around the time Armstrong had just returned to earth (July 27, 1969), he and his crew await a twenty-one day quarantine at Ellington Air Force Base.
-While they wait, Armstrong strummed his ukulele.
+They say a picture is worth a thousand words, but oh, how we wish we had a video of this moment!
+Still, the image of Neil Armstrong playing ukulele—taken when he returned to Earth after became the first man to walk on the moon—is breathtaking.
+In this photo, taken around July 27, 1969, Armstrong and his crew ride out a 21-day quarantine at Ellington Air Force Base.
+And while they waited, Armstrong strummed his ukulele.

 In another photo, courtesy of NASA, Neil Armstrong plays ukulele while his Apollo 11 crewmembers, Edwin ‘Buzz’ Aldrin, Jr. and Michael Collins, look through a window of their quarantine chamber.